-It is well known that numerous Aboriginal nations and cultures existed in this land prior to the European occupation some four centuries ago.
-These Aboriginal societies were self-governing nations with their own self-sufficient economies, characterized by distinct cultural practices, social structures, spiritual traditions and strong family bonds.
-Today, after the experience of cultural oppression and economic dependency in recent centuries, Aboriginal peoples are struggling to decolonize themselves and regain recognition of their historic rights in Canada.
-These Aboriginal rights are recognized in both international law and the historic documents of this country.
+It is well known that numerous Aboriginal nations and cultures existed in this land prior to European occupation some four centuries ago.
+These Aboriginal societies were self-governing nations with their own self-sufficient economies, characterized by distinct cultural practices, social structures, spiritual traditions and strong family bands.
+Today, after the experience of cultural oppression and economic dependancy in recent centuries, aboriginal peoples are struggling to decolonize themselves and regain recognized in both international law and the historic documents of this country.
 We maintain, however, that the rights of Aboriginal peoples are not simply a legal or political issue, but first and foremost, a moral issue touching the very soul and heart of Canada.

-For these reasons, we believe that some basic dimensions of Aboriginal rights needed to be recognized and guaranteed as an integral part of the constitutional process.
+For these reasons, we believe that some basic dimensions of Aboriginal rights need to be recognized and guaranteed as an integral part of the constitutional process.

 The right to be distinct peoples.
-Today, as in the past, Aboriginal peoples are steadfastly resisting policies designed to assimilate them into the dominant society and foster divisions and inequalities among themselves.
-Instead, Aboriginal people, Indian, Intuit, Metis have the right to be recognized, culturally speaking, as peoples and nations.
+Today, as in the past, Aboriginal peoples are steadfastly resisting policies designed to assimilate the into the dominant society and foster divisions and inequalities among themselves.
+Instead, Aboriginal people, Indian, Inuit, Metis have the right to be recognized, culturally speaking, as peoples and nations.
 This includes the right to be distinct peoples even among themselves.
 The right to an adequate land-base.
 If Aboriginal peoples are to retain their self-understanding as peoples and cultures, land rights are essential.
 Aboriginal societies are rooted in a special relationship between the people and the land.
-There is, in other words, a spiritual bond between the people and the land which forms the basis of their unity.
+There is , in other words, a spiritual bond between the people and the land which forms the basis of their unity.
 A land-base with adequate resources is also necessary for developing and sustaining a viable economy.

 The right to self-determination.
-If Aboriginal peoples are to realize their aspirations as peoples and nations they must be architects of their own future, freely and responsibly.
+If Aboriginal peoples are to realize their aspirations as peoples and nations they must be architects of their own future, freely and responsibility.
 They have the capacity to make their own decisions, develop their own lands and economic potential, educate their own children and plan their own future.